Giung Nam, 2026-03-20

 Using a neural network , parameterized by , the approximated reverse process can be written in the same form.
 The discrete-time and continuous-time diffusion losses are given by:

 Transitioning to continuous-time involves reducing the time interval to an infinitesimal , turning difference equations into differential equations.
-By introducing , the forward step becomes:
+By introducing , , and , the forward step and its approximation are given by:

-which corresponds to the continuous-time SDE evolving forward in time:
+which corresponds to the continuous-time SDE evolving forward and reverse in time, respectively:

-where is the drift coefficient, is the diffusion coefficient, and is a standard Wiener process with the increment .
+where is the drift coefficient, is the diffusion coefficient, and and are standard Wiener processes in forward and reverse time, respectively.

 Discrete Diffusion